 The Zadar Concert Office (KUZD) is a public cultural institution founded in 2014 by the City of Zadar to support the city's rich cultural and musical heritage and a need to sustain and grow it even further.
-The Zadar Concert Office offers a platform for organizing, producing and developing existing long-standing projects such as the Concert Season, Musical Evenings in St. Donat, the International Choir Competition and the Zadar Chamber Orchestra, but also for developing new events.
+The Zadar Concert Office offers a platform for organizing, producing and developing existing long-standing projects such as the Concert Season, Musical Evenings at St Donatus, the International Choir Competition and the Zadar Chamber Orchestra, but also for developing new events.

 As part of their work, the Zadar Concert Office compiles a database of music events within the city with the aim of contributing to its growing art scene, involving the locals and especially the youth in the city’s concert life as both concert and workshop participants and audience, bringing first-rate projects with a focus on regional and international cooperation to the city, promoting Zadar's musical history and tradition, creating the city’s cultural identity, contributing to the development of cultural tourism, and constantly building new values.

 - Earliest existing mention of singing in the Croatian language was written down in Zadar for the arrival of Pope Alexander III in 1177